CodeWithAloha/discovery_vHawaiiProject_Pol.is/README.md

     Phase Goals:

         1) Learn more about each program through implementation

         2) Solicit feedback from participants

         3) Use experience to identify improvements (if any) that vHawaii can improve the vTaiwan process within each category of the project values (R.E.T.R.I.).

     Scale:

-    Small (~20 peopls) Pol.is with Code for Hawai'i Membership Base + Friends/Invites
+        Small (~20 people) Pol.is with Code for Hawai'i Membership Base + Friends/Invites

     Requirements:

         1) Discussion topic -- relevant to audience

         2) Prepare platforms with infrastructure and data to accompany dicussion topic

 Phase III: Improve vTaiwan Process into vHawai'i Process

-     Goal:
+     Phase Goals:

-     Improve the vTaiwan Process based on feedback from participants and also better align the program to fit the five project values (R.E.T.R.I.), experiment with changes internally.
+        1) Improve the vTaiwan Process based on feedback from participants and also better align the program to fit the five project values (R.E.T.R.I.), experiment with changes internally.

      Ideas:

         -Simplify Software to More Accessible/Familiar Software for Average HI Residents (idea submitted 10'18'2021)

          -Develop a Process Navigator--Website to centralize processes into one hub (embedded forms/webpages?) and connect participants with individuals who can help aid participation (idea submitted 10'18'2021)

+     ~Specifics To Be Developed After Completing Phase II~

 PHASE IV: Implement vHawai'i Process with Non-Profit/Community Group as a vHawai'i Community Case Study

     Goal:

         1) Test out vHawai'i Process with real stakeholders (50+) and issues

         2) Demonstrate functionality of program

         3) Develop best practices for vHawai'i

         4) Main Goal: Develop an actionable solution after fully running through project

+    Scale:

+        Medium (~50+ people) Real Stakeholders, Experts, Community Members

     Ideas:

         -AinaViz (potential non-profit partner to consider)

         -Chinatown Community Groups, Neighborhood Board, Chamber of Commerce, etc. (potential community to engage-- over an issue like dealing with Grafitti)

     ~Specifics To Be Developed After Completing Phase II~